StatStud/book-club/content/posts/mans-search-for-himself.md

 - The path to self is not only about learning to feel, experience, and desire, but to **fight** against what prevents us from loving outwardly and creating independently while **actively** (rather than passively) **struggling** to achieve our dream of freedom as a person in our own right.
     - we must kill-off the infantile ties of dependency which binds the person to the parents, and thereby keeps him from loving outwardly and creating independently.
     - "I have fallen in love outward"--the final phrase of Orestes as he leaves the city, representing the goal of man's psychological integration
+- The hardest step in developing courage is accepting full responsibility for one's own standards and judgments, **even though his wisdom is both limited and imperfect**; for it is the courage **to be and trust** one's self despite the fact that one is finite; it means acting, loving, thinking, creating, *even though* one knows he does not have the final answers, **and he may very well be wrong!**
+- The temptation to be "sheltered", to regress, to be "passive" and "blunted", are **symbolized** by the natural tendency to go back to the womb, and that maturity and freedom as an individual are the **opposite tendencies**

 # Summary